 The latest EV models are being released with battery ranges of 200+ miles per charge.
-For example, the 2017 Chevy Bolt electric vehicle gets 238 miles and a Tesla Model S 75 can travel 265 miles when both are fully charged.
+For example, the 2020 Kia Niro EV has a range of 239 miles, the 2020 Nissan Leaf Plus has a range of 226 miles, and the 2020 Hyundai Kona has a range of 258 miles when fully charged.
 Where can an EV with those ranges realistically take you in Hawaii?
 Picture these road trips!

-Range anxiety is the worry EV drivers sometimes feel when they are on the road and notice the charge level on their vehicle dropping.
-The question “Will I make it home?” is not a one you want to ask yourself often.
+Range anxiety is the worry that your EV is going to run out of charge while you’re out and about.
+The question “Will I make it home?” is not one you want to have to ask yourself.

 To feel comfortable about buying an EV, you need to know your vehicle will be ready to meet and exceed your needs every day.
 That includes days when you’ll need to use your EV a lot.
 Predicting your average use and your occasional above average use before buying an electric vehicle is important to avoid range anxiety.

 The miles an EV can travel on a single charge depends on factors that include the type of EV you’re driving, your driving speed and habits, the outdoor temperature and environment.
 Hawaii’s year-round mild climate is actually ideal for EV performance.
 Sure, most of us use our air conditioning while driving.
 But heating and defogging?
 Not so much.

 New battery electric vehicles should have a driving range of 100 to 250 miles.
 Plug-in hybrids may have a range of up to 300 miles since they also use gasoline power.
 For most EV owners, a complete recharge is not usually necessary for routine daily driving.
 However, the good news if you do need a quick charge, Hawaii has many fast charging stations statewide – and there are more being installed all the time.
 Even if you rarely use fast chargers because you can charge at home, it is reassuring to know they are available.